-Foreword 2
+Foreword .
+2

-The Mission of Boston College 2
+The Mission of Boston College .
+2

-A Brief History of Boston College 6
+A Brief History of Boston College

-A Boston College Chronology 7
+A Boston College Chronology

-Boston College Profile 11
+Boston College Profile

 ADMINISTRATION & FACULTY

 Board of Trustees Membership 14

-Chairs - Board of Trustees 15
+Chairs - Board of Trustees

 Trustee Associates Membership 16

-Officers of the University 18
+Officers of the University

-Academic Administration 18
+Academic Administration

 Academic Institutes and Centers 19

 The Jesuit Community at Boston College 20

 The Saint Peter Faber Jesuit Community at Boston College 20

 Chart of Administration 21

 Provost and Dean of Faculties Units 22

 Executive Vice President Units 24

 Professional, Administrative, and Support Staff by Gender 25

 Professional, Administrative, and Support Staff by VP Area 26

 Restricted Funded Staff by Gender and FTE 26

 Faculty:

 by School and Rank 26

 by School and Gender 27

-by School and Tenure Status
+by School and Tenure Status 27

-by Highest Degree Earned and Gender
+by Highest Degree Earned and Gender 27

 by Rank and Gender 28

 by Highest Degree Earned and Rank 28

 Faculty, Teaching Fellows, and Teaching Assistants:

-Full-Time Equivalent by School
+Full-Time Equivalent by School 28

 by School and Department 29

 Faculty Salary:

 by Rank

-by Rank, Average Compared to AAUP Category 1 30
+by Rank, Average Compared to AAUP Category 1

 STUDENTS

 Full-Time First-Year Applications, Acceptances, and Enrollment 32

 Full-Time First-Year Enrollment by Gender and Citizenship

 Full-Time First-Year Enrollment by School

 First-Year Admission Profile

 Class of 2024 Applications, Acceptances, and Enrollment - Geographic Distribution

+case of Lot in spinor of the contraction of the con
-Competitor Schools of Admitted First-Year Students - Class of 2023 34

-Undergraduate Transfer Students (Full-Time):

-Applications, Acceptances, and Enrollment

-by Type of Previous Institution and Gender

-Geographic Distribution of Undergraduate Students 35
+Competitor Schools of Admitted First-Year Students - Class of 2023 34 Undergraduate Transfer Students (Full-Time): Applications, Acceptances, and Enrollment 34 by Type of Previous Institution and Gender 34 Geographic Distribution of Undergraduate Students 35